huw-morris-lab/calling-mutations/variant-lists/README.md

 The PD_snps_expanded list is not all pathogenic variants, includes some variants of interest (curated by John Harvey and Manuela).

-The pd_snps list has been curated from PDmutDB and is just pathogenic PD variants, but this was created around 2017/2018 so may need to be updated.
+The pd_snps_pathogenic list has been curated from PDmutDB and is just pathogenic PD variants, but this was created around 2017/2018 so may need to be updated.